microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

 The above code creates the `A`, `B`, and `C` matrices and calls the function `hello_matmul_pi3_py` to perform MatMul.

 Now that we have written the code, we compile and link it with the HAT package to create an executable file.
-Save this file to your working directory, in the exact location as `hello_matmul_pi3_generator.py,` and the generated `*.HAT` and `*.o` files.
+Save this file to your working directory, in the exact location as `hello_matmul_pi3_generator.py,` and the generated `*.hat` and `*.o` files.

 ### Build and run

 #### On the Raspberry Pi 3 device

 For this step, you'll be working with your Raspberry Pi device.
-If your Pi device is accessible over the network, copy `hello_matmul_pi3_runner.cpp`, `hello_matmul_pi3.HAT`, and `hello_matmul_pi3.o` using the Unix scp tool or the Windows WinSCP tool [here](https://winscp.net/eng/index.php)., otherwise use a USB thumb drive to transfer files manually.
+If your Pi device is accessible over the network, copy `hello_matmul_pi3_runner.cpp`, `hello_matmul_pi3.hat`, and `hello_matmul_pi3.o` using the Unix scp tool or the Windows WinSCP tool [here](https://winscp.net/eng/index.php)., otherwise use a USB thumb drive to transfer files manually.
 You do not need to copy the other generated files and folders.

 You also need *gcc*.
 Although it is often installed by default on Raspberry Pi 3 systems, type this for confirmation: